Communication technologies are systems that allow us to transmit data between devices, such as over a local area network or the internet.

 4. Issues Affecting Network Availability

-Below we will go into different issues that can affect the performance and availability of networks:
+Below we will go into several issues that can affect the performance and availability of networks:

-- Generally speaking 4G broadband covers around 90% of the UK landmass, but this can vary a bit depending on the provider.
+Generally speaking 4G broadband covers around 90% of the UK landmass, but this can vary a bit depending on the provider.
+We saw this in the images previously shown in this lesson.

 Think about some of the implications this would have on businesses that want to operate around the world.
 What is the impact of poor network coverage in developing countries?